d9n/tryfinally/series/understanding_gradle/intro.md

 **It is JVM based**, which means the one prerequisite is that you have to install Java before using it.
 And that's it.
 If you are working on a Java project, you are already ready to go.

-<span name="dynamic">**It is an fully featured programming language.**</span> Gradle provides a flexibility that can be refreshing for projects with non-standard build steps.
+<span name="dynamic">**It is a fully featured programming language.**</span> Gradle provides a flexibility that can be refreshing for projects with non-standard build steps.
 Compare this with its predecessor [Ant](http://ant.apache.org/), a build system driven by static xml files, where running into a wall means writing and registering a custom plugin with their system.
 With Gradle, such issues can be worked around with a few lines added to a build script.

 <aside name="dynamic">My thoughts on whether this is good or bad is irrelevant to this series, so I'll be sidestepping it.
 But rest assured, this is a point of contention for developers, and I'm sure you can start a flame war over it if you want to (somewhere else, please).</aside>